 3. The decorations

-Fill the walls with posters of rock and folk bands like The Beatles, Buffalo Springfield, the Mamas & the Papas, and The Doors.
-Use tie-died or other colored tablecloths and create groovy centerpieces with classic flowers — daisies and carnations are great choices.
+Fill the walls with posters of rock and folk artists like Jimi Hendrix, The Beatles, the Mamas & the Papas, and The Doors.
+Use tie-dyed or other colored tablecloths and create groovy centerpieces with classic flowers — daisies and carnations are great choices.

 4. The activities

-Offer a karaoke set up and list of suggested songs that all celebrate love.
+Offer a karaoke setup and list of suggested songs that all celebrate love.
 Create a “stage” festooned with colored streamers and a large painted background with the words “All You Need Is Love.”
 The audience can watch comfortably from beanbag chairs or cozy throw pillows.
-When you’re not playing karaoke make sure the playlist continues with all the great tunes from the era.
-Set up a small dance floor or a designated area in the house if you have the room.
+When you’re not playing karaoke, make sure the playlist continues with all the great tunes from the era.
+Set up a small dance floor or designated area in the house, if you have the room.

 5. The menu

 Serve fun, retro items that recall relaxed music festivals or maybe the classic backyard family barbecue.
-Start with fun finger foods like Chex Mix and dough-wrapped hot dogs (“pigs in blankets”).
-Shape hamburger meat into hearts, make a heart-healthy salad with tons of vegetables, sunflower seeds and, you guessed it, hearts of palm, alomg with a dessert charcuterie board that has something for everyone, just like our broadening of the holiday.
+Start with fun finger foods.
+For the main course, shape hamburger meat into hearts, make a heart-healthy salad with tons of vegetables, sunflower seeds, and, you guessed it, hearts of palm, along with a dessert board that has something for everyone — just like our broadening of the holiday.
 For those who prefer to avoid cooking on holidays, there are always food delivery options for your premade favorites.

 Other flower ideas for a Valentine’s Day party

-Saying it with flowers is pure fun.
-There are no rules and you can even take inspiration from Valentine’s Day, with a new twist.
-“Plants, hand-tied bouquets of mixed flowers in the traditional red, white and pink colors of the holiday are great but today’s market loves purple, which happens to be the color of the year,” notes Jackie Lacy.
+Take inspiration from Valentine’s Day, with a new twist.
+“Plants, and hand-tied bouquets of mixed flowers in the traditional red, white, and pink colors of the holiday are great,” but don’t be hesitant to branch out into other, more vibrant shades, Lacy notes.

-- Buy a big bouquet of Gerbera daisies, separate them, cut 8″ by 8″ squares of craft paper and wrap it around a flower with some green leaves to hand out throughout the day.
+- Buy a big bouquet of Gerbera daisies, separate them, cut 8-by-8 squares of craft paper, and wrap each one around a flower with some green leaves to hand out throughout the day.

-- Tie a flower to a small box of chocolates for a special treat to say Happy Valentine’s Day!
+- Tie a flower to a small box of chocolates for a special treat that says Happy Valentine’s Day!

 - Snap a picture of your flowers and share them with all your social media friends.